IIIF/api/source/api/discovery/0.1/index.md

 ##### totalItems

-The total number of Activities in the Ordered Collection.
+The total number of Activities in the entire Ordered Collection.

 OrderedCollections _MAY_ have a `totalItems` property.
 The value _MUST_ be a non-negative integer.